owolabioromidayo/owolabioromidayo.github.io/_posts/2023-12-10-Why-does-fib(40)-Elude-my-Sh_tty-Interpreter.md

   <figcaption>Java FlameGraph Zoomed In</figcaption>
 </figure>

-I couldn't really make sense of the stark differences between the two.
+Comparing the flame graphs of my C++ implementation and the Java implementation I couldn't really make sense of the differences between the two.
 From C++ I could easily see the recursive function calls and tree-walking as a result of the fibonacci calls, but for Java it was completely flat and the labels weren't helping either.
 What I did find to be weird were the extremely thin graph stacks extending upwards and coming downwards immediately.
-Yet the only information waiting there for me wasn't at all helpful
+Yet the only information waiting there for me wasn't at all helpful.

-It is important to note my peak heap memory usage for my C++ implementation was 117MB on fib(25) while the clean C++ implementation got 99.6kB on fib(30).
-Yet both still managed to fail on fib(40).

 ### > Trying to not get killed

+I tried some other things in hopes my program would not get killed.

 <h5> 1.
 Aggressive compilation flags </h5>

 ![temp](/images/fib/02flag.png)

 Just using the ```-O2``` and ```-finline-functions ``` compilation flags gave me 3x performance on ```fib(30)```.
 Didn't solve the main problem.

 <h5> 2.
 Profile guided optimization </h5>